rsanchezmo/jaxer/README.md

 - Select input feature extractor format [resblocks, mlp, etc] ✔️
 - Create HP tuner ✔️
 - Add support for outputting discrete ranges instead of a distribution or the mean ✔️
+- Add support for multiple tickers dataset
+- Refactor the plotter code to be more general

 ## Installation